-The Learning Commons at Dr. Gerald P. Probe school is an inclusive, flexible, learnercentered space for collaboration, inquiry, imagination and play.
+The Learning Commons at Dr. Gerald P. Probe school is an inclusive, flexible, learner-centered space for collaboration, inquiry, imagination and play.
 This space occurs both virtually and physically in classrooms and in the Learning Commons.
-The key component of a Learning Commons are makerspaces, which utilize creativity and freethinking of students to learn, create or master design components from different modalities.
+The key component of a Learning Commons are makerspaces, which utilize creativity and free-thinking of students to learn, create or master design components from different modalities.
 Examples are makerspace centers at Dr. Probe include magnetic gears, designing wooden rollercoasters, robotics and working with circuits and conducting electricity.
-In the upcoming school year, the Dr. Probe's Learning Commons Facilitator will encourage student creativity and self-guided learning utilizing books, applicable technology and working with small groups both in classrooms with portable makerspaces, as well as in the Learning Commons.
-Also being introduced in the Learning Commons makerspace in 2021-2022 will be a coding club for students in grades 4 and 5.
+The Learning Commons encourages student creativity and self-guided learning utilizing books, applicable technology and working with small groups both in classrooms with portable makerspaces, as well as in the Learning Commons.